girishadurrel/vimrc/README.md

 important note
 --------------

-* install script, tested on a ubuntu 12.04 and 14.04
+* install script, tested on Ubuntu and MacOS
-* script should work on any debian based Linux OS
 * make sure you have vim, curl and git installed

 plugins installed ( brief description only, please visit respective websites for more details )